cabarius/ToyBox/ToyBox/README.txt

-    Party Editor > Char > Classes > Levels Like a Legendary Hero Moved it to just under Multiple Classes Per Level Up Renamed it to "Allow Levels Past 20" and added some green explainer text (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
+    Party Editor > Char > Classes > Levels Like a Legendary Hero Moved it to just under Multiple Classes Per Level Up Renamed it to "Allow Levels Past 20" and added some green explainer text Allow Achievements While Using Mods now also marks your save file as unmodded so you can continue to earn achievements after disabling ToyBox (as long as you disable all other mods)
+    (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
     Party Editor > Adding characters to the party